Biotechnology Young Entrepreneurs Scheme (YES) competition

 Participants enter as teams and develop a business plan for a company based on a hypothetical but plausible idea based on real markets over the course of a three day residential workshop.
 The workshop encompasses presentations and mentoring sessions from leading figures in industry and culminates in the presentation of the business plans to a panel of 'equity investors' drawn from industry and academia.
 Up to three teams from each workshop are selected to progress to the final in London.

 In addition to the general Biotechnology YES workshops there are several themed workshops which are run in conjunction with industry: the Plants, Microbial and Environmental Workshop, hosted by Syngenta; the Biomedical Workshop, hosted by GSK and the Stevenage Biosciences Catalyst; and the Food, Nutrition and Wellbeing workshop, hosted by Unilever.
-The Royal Society of Chemistry is also sponsoring a Chemistry YES workshop for the third year.

 Benefits of taking part